Nursing Negligence and Malpractice

 Nurses have a difficult job with many different responsibilities.
 Unfortunately, with a shortage of nurses, many hospitals are understaffed, putting patients at risk.
 Many nurses are also under trained.
 Mistakes get made; patients get hurt.
 When a nurse does not act as a “reasonably prudent” nurse, and a patient is injured, it is called “nursing negligence” or “nursing malpractice”.
-Nursing negligence is a type of medical malpractice.
+Nursing negligence is a type of medical malpractice and a common cause of malpractice suits.

 Read below to learn more about nursing malpractice.